alexeichhorn/YouTubeKit/README.md

                           .filter { $0.includesVideoAndAudioTrack && $0.fileExtension == .mp4 }
                           .highestResolutionStream()

 let streamURL = stream.url
 ```
-The `isProgressive` parameter is used to filter only streams that contain both video and audio.
+The `includesVideoAndAudioTrack` parameter is used to filter only streams that contain both video and audio.

 ### Example 4